IP gas pipeline: Iran asked to send experts before Eid for workable plan

 ISLAMABAD: In a new move, Pakistan has formally invited Iranian side in Islamabad before Eidul Fitr to discuss the workable implementation plan to materialise the much belated but vital IP gas pipeline project.

 The Iranian side will be having paramount importance after the visit of Pakistan’s Prime Minister Imran Khan to Iran on April 21-22.
-In Iran, both the leaders discussed the IP project particularly the scenario that surfaced after Tehran issued a formal notice to Pakistan in the month of February 2019 onmoving the arbitration court for failure to implement the project in its side on time knowing the fact that Iran has laid down the pipeline in its territory.
-It is Pakistan that has failed to lay down 781-kilometre-long pipeline from the Iranian border to Nawabshah.
+In Iran, both the leaders discussed the IP project particularly the scenario surfaced after Tehran issued a formal notice to Pakistan in the month of February 2019 on moving the arbitration court for failure to implement the project in its side on time knowing the fact that Iran has laid down the pipeline in its territory.
+It is Pakistan, which has failed to lay down 781 kilometres long pipeline from Iranian border to Nawabshah.

 The agreement was signed in 2009 for 25 years, but since then the project could not get the shape.
 Under GSPA, the project was to be commissioned on December 2014 and Pakistan was to have 750mmcfd gas in its system which was to be increased to 1 billion cubic feet per day and the additional 250mmcfd gas was to be injected for Gwadar needs.
 As many as 9-10 years have elapsed since the signing of the agreement and the construction period for pipeline in Pakistan territory, which comprises three years has been wasted.
 The Iranian authorities want Pakistan to mutually extend this period under GSPA.
 Iran has already asked Pakistan to review the price of gas under IP, but no talks on this issue have been held so far.